 What do the assignments look like?

 All papers must be typed or produced on a word processor.
 Word processing is preferable because it makes the mechanics of revision—-rearranging, adding, and deleting—-easy.
 If you do not have your own computer with word processing capability, computer labs are available on campus with a variety of software that is easy to learn.

-All papers should be submitted with the following manuscript guidelines (see the course website for sample papers):
+All papers should be submitted with the following manuscript guidelines:

 1) 1” margins top, bottom, left, and right on each page;